 Fellows who start their Fellowship during the summer of 2024 will receive total compensation of approximately $90,000 plus benefits and professional development over the course of the two-year Fellowship.

-The FAO Schwarz Fellowship program is looking forward to welcoming its 16th cohort.
-Since its founding in 2006, there have been over 65 FAO Schwarz Fellows.
-Nearly 60 percent have gone on to graduate programs, 42 percent have been hired by their host organizations, and 97 percent continue to work in the social impact sector.
+Selection is competitive and by application.
+Since the Fellowship’s founding in 2006, there have been 73 FAO Schwarz Fellows.
+Nearly 41 percent have been hired by their host organizations at the completion of their Fellowship, 59 percent have gone on to graduate and professional education programs, and 95 percent continue to work in the social impact sector.